| | |

 Step 4: Create the casing and add the elastic.

-Fold the top edge of the top in 1/4 inch and press.
+Fold the top edge of the top over, 1/4 inch, and press.

-Fold the edge over another 5/8 inch, press and sew right along the folded edge to make a casing.
-There are several layers of fabric at the sleeve edges so go slow and make sure your fabric feeds through the machine evenly.
-Leave a 1.5 inch opening to thread the elastic through.
+Fold the edge over another 5/8 inch, press, and sew right along the folded edge to make a casing.
+There are several layers of fabric at the sleeve edges, so go slowly and make sure your fabric feeds evenly through the machine.
+Leave a 1.5-inch opening to thread the elastic through.

 Step 5: Hemming the bottom of the top.